Tonkata-hub/ticket-system/README.md

 - [X] Only display the AdminBadge if the user is an admin
 - [X] Alternative solution for different sized tickets

-- [ ] Make homepage New Ticket form submit to the database (with user ID and validation)
+- [X] Make homepage New Ticket form submit to the database (with user ID and validation)

 - [ ] Add ticket editing (only by admins)

+- [ ] Dark mode